 top of page

-A member of Public Enemy's infamous production team, "The Bomb Squad", Kerwin co-produced several of the group's albums and solo projects from 1989-2019.
+A member of Public Enemy's infamous production team, "The Bomb Squad", Kerwin co-produced several of the group's albums and solo projects.
 Kerwin was accepted into the PE fold in 1987.
-He has produced and collaborated with iconic Hip-Hop artists as Ice Cube, Eric B & Rakim, Mobb Deep, the 2 Live Crew, MF Doom, and Busta Rhymes.
-Kerwin has collaborated with illuminated pop and jazz legends as George Clinton, Bootsy Collins, Roy Haynes, Bobby Brown, Tevin Campbell, and Janet Jackson; producing songs for posthumous albums by Bob Marley and Jimi Hendrix.
+He has produced and collaborated with other iconic Hip-Hop artists as Ice Cube, Eric B & Rakim, Mobb Deep, the 2 Live Crew, MF Doom, and Busta Rhymes; on some of their most successful albums.
+Kerwin has collaborated with illuminated musical icons as George Clinton, Bootsy Collins, Roy Haynes, Bobby Brown, Tevin Campbell, and Janet Jackson; producing songs for posthumous albums by Bob Marley and Jimi Hendrix.

 During his early years, Kerwin worked alongside DJ Tommie Allen as a New York nightclub and radio disc jockey, at Long Island's Spectrum Cafe in East Meadow, and on the 107.5 FM station, WBLS.

-Since 1989, Young has composed and produced original songs for film and television, including Green Card, Sister Act 2, Street Fighter, He Got Game, Full Court: The Spencer Haywood Story, Euphoria, The Midnight Club, and Power Book III: Raising Kanan.
-Since 1994, credits for theatrical scores in film and television include New York Undercover, Tar, Ahead of the Game, and After College.
+Since 1989, Young has composed and produced original songs and scores for feature films, television series, documentaries, commercials, weekly news, and web series.
+Among Young's credits are: Do the Right Thing, Green Card, Sister Act 2, Street Fighter, He Got Game, New York Undercover, Euphoria, The Midnight Club, and Power Book III: Raising Kanan.

 bottom of page